Utak-West/Top-Notch/wordpress_theme/elementor-migration-guide.md

 # Elementor Pro, Nexter Pro, and PosyMyths Integration Guide

 This guide provides specific instructions for migrating the Top Notch Renovations static site to WordPress using Elementor Pro, Nexter Pro theme, and PosyMyths products including Amelia booking.
+The design has been updated to align with the Wilmer theme inspiration ([wilmer.qodeinteractive.com](https://wilmer.qodeinteractive.com/)) while maintaining our specific styling requirements.

 ## Table of Contents
 1. [Setup and Installation](#setup-and-installation)